undera/pylgbst/README.md

 - subscribing to 2 sensors at once causes port status to not arrive => sync mode stuck.
 Why?
 - can we subscribe to LED?
 - organize requesting and printing device info on startup - firmware version at least
+- make debug server to re-establish BLE connection on loss

 ## Links